+Credit strategy

-Credit strategy Investments on credit markets are chosen on the basis of expected international macroeconomic scenarios and financial research into issuers' solvency.
+Investments on credit markets are chosen on the basis of expected international macroeconomic scenarios and financial research into issuers' solvency.
 This research determines the Sub-Fund's overall level of credit exposure.
 The Sub-Fund invests on all international markets.

-These investments on credit markets are determined by: selecting securities on the basis of an internal analysis, itself largely based on profitability, creditworthiness, liquidity, maturity and, for distressed issuers, the prospect of recovering the investment; the government/corporate bond allocation; the credit allocation to debt securities and public or private money market instruments or corporate bonds according to rating, sector, subordination.
-Foreign exchange strategy The portfolio manager's decisions regarding exposure to the foreign exchange market are made on the basis of a global macroeconomic analysis, in particular of the outlook for growth, inflation and monetary and fiscal policy of the different economic zones and countries.
+These investments on credit markets are determined by:

+- selecting securities on the basis of an internal analysis, itself largely based on profitability, creditworthiness, liquidity, maturity and, for distressed issuers, the prospect of recovering the investment; - the government/corporate bond allocation; - the credit allocation to debt securities and public or private money market instruments or corporate bonds according to rating, sector, subordination.

+The portfolio manager's decisions regarding exposure to the foreign exchange market are made on the basis of a global macroeconomic analysis, in particular of the outlook for growth, inflation and monetary and fiscal policy of the different economic zones and countries.
 This research determines the Sub-Fund's overall level of currency exposure.
 The Sub-Fund invests on all international markets.

-These investments on the foreign exchange market, which depend on expectations of changes for various currencies, are determined by the currency allocation across the various regions through exposure generated by securities denominated in foreign currencies; the currency allocation across the various regions directly through currency derivatives. the currency allocation across the various regions directly through currency derivatives.
-Environmental and social characteristics The investment universe for all strategies includes emerging countries.
+These investments on the foreign exchange market, which depend on expectations of changes for various currencies, are determined by

+- the currency allocation across the various regions through exposure generated by securities denominated in foreign currencies; - the currency allocation across the various regions directly through currency derivatives.

+The investment universe for all strategies includes emerging countries.

 The Sub-Fund promotes environmental and/or social characteristics pursuant to article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
 Information on the environmental and/or social characteristics of this Sub-Fund is available in the annex to this Prospectus.

+None

-Equities None Categories of assets and financial contracts Debt securities and money market instruments The Sub-Fund is mainly invested in (short and medium-term) negotiable debt securities, money market instruments, fixed or floating rate bonds (covered and uncovered) and/or inflation-linked bonds in Eurozone countries.
+The Sub-Fund is mainly invested in (short and medium-term) negotiable debt securities, money market instruments, fixed or floating rate bonds (covered and uncovered) and/or inflation-linked bonds in Eurozone countries.
 The Sub-Fund may invest in corporate or government issuers.
 It may invest up to 20% of its assets in securities denominated in a currency other than the euro.

 The weighted average rating of the debt instruments held directly by the Sub-Fund or through investment in funds shall be at least investment grade according to the major rating agencies.
 However, the Sub-Fund reserves the right to invest in high yield debt securities issued by corporate and sovereign issuers up to a limit of 10% of net assets for each category of issuer.
 A debt security is considered "high yield" or "investment grade" if it is rated as such by at least one of the main rating agencies.
 For both of these asset classes as a whole, distressed debt shall not exceed 4% of the net assets.
 Investment in Distressed Securities entails specific risks.
 For further information on Distressed Securities, please refer to Part B point 25.3 of the prospectus.

 Up to 10% of the Sub-Fund's assets may be invested in securitisation instruments.
 The instruments concerned are mainly Asset-Backed Securities (ABS), Enhanced Equipment Trust Certificates (EETC), Residential Mortgage-Backed Securities (RMBS), Commercial Mortgage-Backed Securities (CMBS) and Collateralised Loan Obligations (CLO).

 For all of these assets, the management company will carry out its own analysis of the risk/reward profile of the securities (profitability, creditworthiness, liquidity, maturity).
 As a result, the decision to buy, hold or sell a security (particularly where the rating has changed) is not solely based on the rating criteria, but also reflects an internal analysis of credit risks and market conditions carried out by the management company.

 There are no restrictions on direct investments in securities, nor in terms of duration or allocation between government and corporate issuers.